PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

 ```

 The word that says "elif" is just stands for "else if".

+If you run this code it does the math for you!
+Hey, maybe you can make a calculator app that does your math for you!

 We can also check if something is greater than or equal to ">=", or if its less than or equal to "<=".
 Edit our beautiful code to look like the following.